HinodeXRT/xrtpy/docs/getting_started.rst

 .. note::
     XRTpy has future plans to accept other plasma emission spectra models.

-XRTpy defaults to using CHIANTI coronal abundance.
+XRTpy defaults to using CHIANTI `"coronal"` abundance.
 You are able to specify the other abundances by defining the abundance type name i.e. `"hybrid"` or `"photospheric"` in `abundance_model`.
 For example:

 .. code-block:: bash